tslavchev-alumni/gtfsrt-audit-dbt/PORTFOLIO.md

 Incremental behavior became declarative rather than implicit.
 Dependencies were expressed as a graph rather than encoded in task schedules.
 Data quality expectations were written down as tests instead of being assumed.

-dbt did not make the pipeline more powerful.
-It made it more legible.
-The same logic could have continued to run in Snowflake alone, but dbt provided structure around it: versioned models, explicit contracts, and visible failure modes.
+dbt provided structure around logic: versioned models, explicit contracts, and visible failure modes.

 ---